column-tax/column-tax-web-sample/README.md

 ### Starting The Sample Backend
 Requirements:
 - Update these values in `app.js` with your Column Tax client id and secret key.
-The client id and secret key should **not** be exposed in the frontend application for security purposes.
+This sample app is only for illustration purposes.
+Do not share your client id and secret key in any frontend application and do not check them into version control.
 Please keep these keys in the backend application only.
 ```javascript
 const clientId = '<client_id>'
 const clientSecret = '<client_secret>'